 You may find yourself doing some creative problem-solving as you protect your pipes.
 If you discover a frozen pipe, do not panic.
-Use a hair dryer to slowly apply heat and thaw the affected areas.
+Use a hair dryer to apply heat and thaw the affected areas slowly.
 You can also use a space heater if the blow dryer is not accessible.

 Before winter sets in, make studying how to prevent frozen pipes your evening focus.
 Then before you curl up with a blanket, take time to insulate your pipes, open a cabinet door, and run a trickle of water at night to avoid pipes from freezing and causing any water damage!